Plasmon-driven exciton formation in a non-equilibrium Fermi liquid

-\ce{EuCd2As2} has been previously characterized as semiconducting~\cite{Santos-Cottin2023EuCd2As2:Semiconductor, Nelson2024RevealingLa-Doping, Shi2024AbsenceEffect} or semimetallic throughout its magnetic phase diagram (Supplementary Information~\ref{Semimetal_SI} and Ref.~\cite{Ma2019SpinEuCd2As2, Roychowdhury2023AnomalousEuCd2As2}), with an antiferromagnetic phase reported below $T_N=\qty{9}{K}$.
+\ce{EuCd2As2} has previously been characterized as semiconducting~\cite{Santos-Cottin2023EuCd2As2:Semiconductor, Nelson2024RevealingLa-Doping, Shi2024AbsenceEffect} or semimetallic throughout its magnetic phase diagram (Supplementary Material (SM) Sec.~\ref{Semimetal_SI} \cite{2026SeeURL} and Refs.~\cite{Ma2019SpinEuCd2As2, Roychowdhury2023AnomalousEuCd2As2}), with an antiferromagnetic phase reported below $T_N=\qty{9}{K}$.
 In the samples used in this work, ferromagnetic (FM) order has been stabilized below $T_C=\qty{25}{K}$ through \ce{Eu} vacancies~\cite{Roychowdhury2023AnomalousEuCd2As2}.
 Above $T_{C}$, \ce{EuCd2As2} lies in a paramagnetic (PM) state with bulk inversion ($\mathcal{I}$) and time-reversal ($\mathcal{T}$) symmetries.
-To analyze the bulk and surface electronic structure of \ce{EuCd2As2}, we performed \textit{ab initio} (DFT) and Wannier-based tight-binding calculations of the electronic structure (Supplementary Information~\ref{siDFT}).
-For simplicity, and because our ARPES measurements produced qualitatively identical spectra both above and below $T_{C}$ over the energy and momentum range probed in this study (Supplementary Information~\ref{CD_temp_SI}), we performed our DFT calculations in the PM state.
-In our DFT-based calculations, we observe unoccupied $(001)$-surface bands that coexist with the projected continuum of unoccupied bulk states (the projected bulk conduction manifold) and exhibit an approximately hyperbolic dispersion with an energy minimum that we denote as $\widetilde{E}$ (Fig.~\ref{fig:overview}a, see Supplementary Information~\ref{sislabgreens}).
-Through calculations of the $(001)$-surface spin texture in Supplementary Information~\ref{sispintext}, we find that the $(001)$-surface states in fact form a 2D Dirac cone with weak spin-orbit-coupling- (SOC-) driven splitting away from ${\bf k}={\bf 0}$.
+To analyze the bulk and surface spectra of \ce{EuCd2As2}, we performed DFT and Wannier-based tight-binding calculations of the electronic structure (SM Sec.~\ref{siDFT} \cite{2026SeeURL}).
+Because our ARPES measurements produced qualitatively identical spectra both above and below $T_{C}$ over the energy and momentum range probed in this study (SM Sec.~\ref{CD_temp_SI} \cite{2026SeeURL}), we performed our DFT calculations in the PM state.
+Our DFT calculations reveal unoccupied $(001)$-surface bands that coexist with the projected continuum of unoccupied bulk states (the projected bulk conduction manifold) and exhibit an approximately hyperbolic dispersion with an energy minimum that we denote as $\widetilde{E}$ (Fig.~\ref{fig:overview}a, see SM Sec.~\ref{sislabgreens} \cite{2026SeeURL}).
+Through calculations of the $(001)$-surface spin texture in SM Sec.~\ref{sispintext} \cite{2026SeeURL}, we find that the $(001)$-surface states form a 2D Dirac cone with weak spin-orbit-coupling- (SOC-) driven splitting away from ${\bf k}={\bf 0}$.